Maxfield-Chen/Maxfield-Chen.github.io/_posts/2016-05-18-RPISEC_NUKE.md

 plain_text = encryption_suite.decrypt(endCipher)
 ```

 Because AES is symmetric, upon encryption by rpisec\_nuke, my desired plaintext will be the cipher text!
-This was mostly a trouble o reversing, once I understood all the inputs to AES and how the structs lined up it was relatively simply to create this code and bypass key3.
+Most of the difficulty of this key was the reversing, once I understood all the inputs to AES and how the structs lined up it was relatively simply to create this code and bypass key3.

 ## NUKE86.OS Programming